-Theme Kit is a cross-platform tool for building Shopify Themes, created by Shopify employees.
-Theme Kit is a single binary that has no dependencies.
+Theme Kit is a cross-platform tool command-line for building Shopify Themes, created and maintained by Shopify.
 Once you download Theme Kit, and with a tiny bit of setup, you’re off to the theme-creation races.

 Some of Theme Kit’s notable features include:

-- The ability to watch for local changes and upload automatically to Shopify.
+- Watch for local changes and upload automatically to Shopify

 Troubleshooting older versions and testing Theme Kit is installed